 - Thousands of dollars in fines and fees that are paid to the state

-In addition your criminal record can follow you around and spoil your reputation.
-Too much is hanging in the balance to bet it all on an inexperienced or overworked public defender.
-You need to team up with a drug lawyer in Milwaukee like Christopher Cherella.
+In addition, your criminal record can follow you around and spoil your reputation.
+Too much is hanging in the balance to bet on an inexperienced or overworked public defender.
+You must team up with a drug lawyer in Milwaukee like Christopher Cherella.

 Frequently Asked Drug Crimes Questions